The 19th Century

 February 3, 1831

-The first general copyright law revision adds musical compositions to protected works.
-The first term of protection increases to 28 years with privilege of renewal for another 14 years.
+The first general revision of copyright law adds musical compositions to protected works.
+The first term of protection increases to twenty-eight years with privilege of renewal for another fourteen years.

 First Musical Work Is Registered